Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Child development ✪✪✪✪✪

-The EFSA has published a positive opinion on DHA's contribution to maintaining normal brain functions in children and adults.
-Long-chain polyunsaturated fatty acids represent a third of all lipids in brain matter.
-Studies show that insufficient intake of polyunsaturated fatty acids like DHA during fetal and child development is considered a factor in developing behavioral, functional, and neurological disorders.
+EFSA (European Food Safety Authority) has published a positive opinion on the contribution of DHA to the maintenance of normal brain functions in children and adults.
+Long-chain polyunsaturated fatty acids make up one third of all lipids present in the brain's gray matter.
+Studies show that insufficient intake of polyunsaturated fatty acids such as DHA during fetal and child development is considered a factor in the development of behavioral, functional, and neurological disorders.

 Posologie